Home » Heroin Addiction Treatment Massachusetts

 • Genetic Predisposition: Individuals with a family history of addiction or substance use disorders are more likely to develop a heroin addiction themselves.

 • Mental Health Disorders: Many individuals who struggle with heroin addiction also suffer from co-occurring mental health disorders like depression, anxiety, or trauma.
 Heroin may be used as a way to self-medicate or numb emotional pain.
+Comprehensive disorder treatment is essential for addressing both addiction and co-occurring mental health issues.

 • Environment and Social Factors: Growing up in an environment where substance use is prevalent, or experiencing social or environmental stressors, can increase the risk of heroin addiction.